fredybustos/atomPackage/README.md

 You can install the **settings** by pressing **ctrl+**, opened atom, then you go to install and looking on packages. ```html-shorcuts-react.```

 this is the best atom snippets.
-A shortcuts html from react developer. you can write the and autocomplete with **tab** html tags, because sometimes it does not work emmet correctly.
+A shortcuts html from react developer. you can write and autocomplete with **tab** html tags, because sometimes it does not work emmet correctly.

 # tags
 tags for use with **tab**.